Colo & Telecom Providers

 Portland Colocation Providers

-• The Pittock Block- The Pittock Block (aka Portland NAP, Portland Internet Exchange, etc…) has been involved in the Oregon Telecommunications space since the North Pacific Cable (NPC) was terminated there by PT Cable in 1992.
-This building is probably the most well-connected building in the state of Oregon.
+• The Pittock Block– The Pittock Block (aka Portland NAP, Portland Internet Exchange, etc…) has been involved in the Oregon Telecommunications space since the North Pacific Cable (NPC) was terminated there by PT Cable in 1992.
+This building is the most well-connected building in the state of Oregon.
 The building was built in 1918 as the Portland steam/power plant, and while there are some downsides to a building that old, the connectivity is impressive.
 The Pittock operates as a completely carrier-neutral facility and in fact, they don’t even provide Internet access themselves.
 You must contract seperately with one of the numerous in-building providers (SilverStar Telecom is somewhat of the “defacto” blended Internet option similar to what you would find at other datacenters as their house blend).

-• Easystreet- Located along the 217 corridor, they are one of the oldest ISP’s/colo facilities in town.
+• Easystreet– Located along the 217 corridor, they are one of the oldest ISP’s/colo facilities in town.
 It was started by some ex-Intel folks and has made quite the space for itself providing a range of services to local businesses.
 They have expanded their colo space several times over the years.
+Their service offering goes beyond just selling space power and cooling.
+Their most recent expansion has a focus on energy efficiency.

-• The Bank of California Building- A very old player in the Portland Telecom space – this building has roots with the old MCI long haul network (now Verizon Business).
+• The Bank of California Building– A very old player in the Portland Telecom space – this building has roots with the old MCI long haul network (now Verizon Business).
+I am not sure how much this facility is being actively marketed for telecom purposes.

 • TWTelecom- They offer colo space in their downtown central office building, as well as their Beaverton and Vancouver hub sites.
 Their local team is excellent and their metro fiber rings are great for connecting back to your office, though I am generally not a fan of having my gear in a given providers space as I want complete flexibility to get services from any provider.